Blog updated on February 15, 2026, with a sighting of Darwin the Tiger Rockfish, now documented in the same location for 7 years!

-Yes, on top of cataloguing Humpback Whales, I catalogue Tiger Rockfish.
+Yes, in addition to cataloguing Humpback Whales, I attempt to identify and catalogue individual Tiger Rockfish.
 I can’t stop myself.

 There’s so much that may be learned when you can recognize animals as individuals.
 There is more conservation value too when people realize that even individual fish have homes.